 Terracycle is a recycling program that accepts just about anything.
 From electronics to deodorant tubes, toys, clothes, and yes, that old underwear.

 Terracycle turns its collection into new products.
-All you need to do is fill a form on their site, order a zero waste box, fill it up and send them to Terracycle through the mail.
+All you need to do is fill out a form on their site, order a zero waste box, fill it up and send them to Terracycle through the mail.
+Other specialist recycling programs near you might also recycle bras, check out your local government or council website for information.

 Hanky Panky is a lingerie retailer that launched an initiative called Lingeriecycle.
 They created this initiative to keep old underwear out of landfills.
 The old clothing is shredded and then reused for other purposes.